The Town of Speedway Water Department is seeking a water operator.

-- Monitor the inventory of laboratory chemicals, supplies, and instruments, advise when an order needs to be placed to re-supply, order supplies after approval, received, label and restock materials received.
+- Monitor the inventory of laboratory chemicals, supplies, and instruments, advise when an order need to placed to re-supply, order supplies after approval, received, label and restock materials received.

 - Monitor treatment chemical inventories and notifies management of low inventory to maintain an adequate inventory.

 - Receive and assist in the delivery of bulk treatment chemicals.